Aerosol-Lab/MSI_PC_usage/README.md

 ```
 groupquota -u
 ```
 The option -u mean your usage.
 When you remove -u option, total group strage usage is displayed.
-This is example of the output.
-He use 391.79 GB storage (11.3% of hogancj group storage):
+Below is example where he use 391.79 GB storage (11.3% of hogancj group storage):
 ```
 Quota for user 'tamad005' in group 'hogancj'
 ------------------------